Cyber Technical Surveillance Countermeasures

-ComSec’s Counterespionage Specialists are “CYBER TSCM“ qualified professionals who possess the expertise and proper instrumentation to detect TSCM, Cyber TSCM and hybrid technical surveillance threats.
-COMSEC was the first privately owned counterespionage company to be published and identify the need for “CYBER TSCM” as a more accurate depiction of the best level of service to address today’s emerging cyber and hybrid technical surveillance threats.
+ComSec LLC was the first privately owned counterespionage company to be published as identifying the need for “CYBER TSCM.”
+More specifically, ComSec identified Cyber TSCM as a more accurate depiction of the best level of TSCM service to address emerging cyber and hybrid technical surveillance threats.

 What is the Difference Between TSCM and Cyber TSCM?

-Why Is Cyber TSCM such an Important Element of Your Cybersecurity Program?
+Why Is Cyber TSCM Such an Important Element of a Cybersecurity Program?

-The personnel with responsibility for maintaining your cybersecurity program are trained to detect network threats.
-They are not trained or equipped to detect eavesdropping devices that are used to exploit the cellular network or to detect hybrid devices.
+The personnel who maintain the cybersecurity program are trained to detect network threats.
+They are not trained, or equipped, to detect eavesdropping devices.
+As well, eavesdropping exploitations of the cellular network or use of hybrid eavesdropping devices are not within their area of expertise.
 If your cybersecurity program does not include Cyber TSCM, you could be missing a very credible threat.
-Eavesdropping devices can be used to push data out over the cellular network and hybrid devices that appear to be harmless data cables can be used as eavesdropping devices.
-The results of these eavesdropping attacks can have devastating effects on your company just as much as an IT related cybersecurity issue.
+For instance, eavesdropping devices can be used to push data out over the cellular network.
+And, hybrid eavesdropping devices can be disguised as harmless data cables.
+The results of these types of eavesdropping attacks can just as devastating as an IT related cybersecurity issue.

-ComSec’s Cyber TSCM Inspection is used to detect electronic eavesdropping devices and/or technical intrusions via remote access attack.
-Those conducted via GSM, 3G & 4G within your company that is used for remote cellular access and collection of your confidential information.
-These attacks enable cyber intruders to gain unauthorized access from anywhere in the world via a mobile phone signal.
-ComSec has an advanced suite of Cyber Counterespionage – Cyber TSCM services designed to detect anomalies associated with GSM, 3G & 4G and Advanced Persistent Threats (APT) attacks.
+ComSec’s Cyber TSCM Inspection detects electronic eavesdropping devices and/or technical intrusions via remote access attack.
+These attacks are conducted via GSM, 3G & 4G, and provide remote cellular access and collection of your confidential information.
+Cyber intruders use these attacks to gain unauthorized access (from anywhere in the world) to your data via a mobile phone signal.
+ComSec LLC has an advanced suite of Cyber Counterespionage – Cyber TSCM services designed to detect anomalies associated with GSM, 3G & 4G and Advanced Persistent Threats (APT) attacks.

 What are Hybrid Devices?